 There’s a lot of self-help books about setting and reaching your goals.
 What sets apart most of the books here is the clear foundation in science.
 Even a few of these books will get you well on your way to strengthening your willpower.

-Willpower: Rediscovering the Greatest Human Strength by Roy F. Baumeister, John Tierney
+1. Willpower: Rediscovering the Greatest Human Strength by Roy F. Baumeister, John Tierney

 The pioneering researcher Roy F. Baumeister collaborates with renowned New York Times science writer John Tierney to revolutionize our understanding of the most coveted human virtue: self-control.

-The Willpower Instinct: How Self-Control Works, Why It Matters, and What You Can Do To Get More of It by Kelly McGonigal Ph.D.
+3. The Willpower Instinct: How Self-Control Works, Why It Matters, and What You Can Do To Get More of It by Kelly McGonigal Ph.D.

 After years of watching her students struggling with their choices, health psychologist Kelly McGonigal, Ph.D., realized that much of what people believe about willpower is actually sabotaging their success.
 McGonigal created a course called “The Science of Willpower” for Stanford University’s Continuing Studies Program.
 The course was an instant hit and spawned the hugely successful Psychology Today blog with the same name.

 - Willpower is a mind-body response, not a virtue.
-It is a biological function that can be improved through mindfulness, exercise, nutrition, and sleep.
+It is a biological function you can improve through mindfulness, exercise, nutrition, and sleep.

 - People who have better control of their attention, emotions, and actions are healthier, happier, have more satisfying relationships, and make more money.

 - Willpower is not an unlimited resource.
-Too much self-control can actually be bad for your health.
+Too much self-control can be bad for your health.

-Stumbling on Happiness by Daniel Gilbert
+4. Stumbling on Happiness by Daniel Gilbert

 The first book that opened my eyes to the fact that we really do not know what we want and what makes us happy.
-Gilbert’s central thesis is that, through perception and cognitive biases, people imagine the future poorly, in particular what will make them happy.
+Gilbert’s central thesis is that, through perception and cognitive biases, people imagine the future poorly, in particular, what will make them happy.
 He argues that imagination fails in three ways: